bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

      * @param account the account to crevoke
      * @param scheduleName the schedule name
      */
-    function revokeAccount(
+    // BK OK - WARNING - The owner can execute `revokeAccount(...)` for the same account and schedule name multiple times.
+This will result in an incorrect `totalToBeMinted` indicator variable, and possibly the disabling of this `revokeAccount(...)` function if `totalToBeMinted` underflows.
+Consider adding a check to only allow the revocation of accounts that have not been already revoked function revokeAccount(
         address account,
         string calldata scheduleName